-Check Limits Override if you are letting Mach2 control your limit switches and you have an external button which you will press when you need to jog off a limit.
+Enable and define Limits Override if you are letting Mach2 control your limit switches and you have an external button which you will press when you need to jog off a limit.
 If you have no switch then you can use a screen button to achieve the same function.